time2retire/front/README.md

 Their account's date of birth will be used as the default value, but the user can adjust it whenever they want.

-The other input areas, relates to their monthly income and the amount they have contributed to social security so far.
+The other input areas relates to what they expect to receive in benefits each month, and the amount they have  contributed to social security so far.
 Additional info buttons located on the right hand side of each of the two input fields, provides the user with helpful information about what to enter in each of the input fields.

-When all input fields are filled out, the user can tap the "generate chart" button at the very bottom to display a completely new chart.
+When all input fields are filled out, the user can tap the "see results" button at the very bottom to display a completely new chart.

 All of this inputed infomration is used to calculate their best age to retire.